-9.12.
-EASEMENTS
+12. EASEMENTS

-9.1.12.1.
-An easement mustshall be provided over any public storm drain when it is installed outside a public right-of-way.

-- 9.2.12.2.
-The easement shallmust be a minimum of 15 feet wide if it only contains a publicly maintained storm drain or 20 feet wide (or wider) if it contains another facility, such as water, sewer, or other utility. -The easement will be dedicated as a "public drainage easement" if it contains storm drain only.- It will be dedicated as a "public utilities easement" if it contains other facilities as well.
+- 12.1.
+An easement shall be provided over any public storm drain when it is installed outside a public right-of-way. - 12.2.
+The easement shall be a minimum of 15 feet wide if it only contains a publicly maintained storm drain or 20 feet wide (or wider) if it contains another facility, such as water, sewer, or other utility.
+The easement will be dedicated as a "public drainage easement" if it contains storm drain only.
+It will be dedicated as a "public utilities easement" if it contains other facilities as well.
 If an existing easement is less than the specified widths above, the existing easement will be required to be expanded to the current 15-foot minimum width.
 A variance will be considered if expanding the easement to 15 feet wide will impact existing buildings. - 12.3.
-Easements mustshall be configured to encompass all publicly maintained appurtenances and will be generally centered over the facility.
-Separate access easements may be required depending on site conditions. -When storm drains are to be installed along a property line the easement will be wholly contained on one parcel. - 9.3.12.4.
+Easements shall be configured to encompass all publicly maintained appurtenances and will be generally centered over the facility.
+Separate access easements may be required depending on site conditions.
+When storm drains are to be installed along a property line the easement will be wholly contained on one parcel.

+- 12.4.
 Clear access shall be provided and maintained to all public infrastructure of the public storm drain system.
-Where fences are proposed that span a public drainage or utility easement on any development, including subdivisions, the improvement plans shall show that movable gates spanning the width of the entire easement must be provided. - 9.4.12.5.
+Where fences are proposed that span a public drainage or utility easement on any development, including subdivisions, the improvement plans shall show that movable gates spanning the width of the entire easement must be provided. - 12.5.
 All property restrictions placed as a result of dedication of easements will be so noted on the supplemental sheet of the Subdivision Map, or on the Easement Deed if the easement is not dedicated as part of a subdivision.
 Typical required notes as applicable are: - 12.5.1.
-No structures shallmay encroach on, above, or below the surface of the ground in any public easement. -This includes footings of foundations, eaves from the roof of any adjacent structure, pools, ponds, MS4 permit required LID features, fences without a movable gate across the entire width of the public easement, or outbuildings on slabs or foundations.
+No structures shall encroach on, above, or below the surface of the ground in any public easement.
+This includes footings of foundations, eaves from the roof of any adjacent structure, pools, ponds, MS4 permit required LID features, fences without a movable gate across the entire width of the public easement, or outbuildings on slabs or foundations.
 Any structure on, above, or below the ground surface in a public easement damaged as part of maintenance activities for the storm drain will be the responsibility of the property owner at no fault to the City. - 12.5.2.
 Fences shall not be installed along the longitudinal alignment over the storm drain pipes and structures.
-Any fences installed crossing a storm drain easement must provide vehicle access through the fence within the storm drain easement.

-9.4.2.12.5.3.
-Trees shall not No trees may be planted in a public storm drain casements with public storm drain including "public drainage easements" and "public utility easements" without first obtaining approval of the Director of Public Works.
-Trees may be allowed to the extent that damage to the drainage system does not occur from root intrusion and adequate access can be provided for maintenance and repair vehicles...

-9.4.3.12.5.4.
-The Public Works Department City will take due caution when performing maintenance or repair of drainage systems in easements, but will not be responsible for repairs or replacement of trees, landscaping, fences where gates spanning the width of the easement haven't been provided, or structures not specifically approved in recorded writing by the Director of Transportation and Public Works or by approved variance from the City Engineer.
+Any fences installed crossing a storm drain easement must provide vehicle access through the fence within the storm drain easement. - 12.5.3.
+Trees shall not be planted in easements with public storm drain including "public drainage easements" and "public utility easements". - 12.5.4.
+The City will take due caution when performing maintenance or repair of drainage systems in easements, but will not be responsible for repairs or replacement of trees, landscaping, fences where gates spanning the width of the easement haven't been provided, or structures not specifically approved in recorded writing by the Director of Transportation and Public Works or by approved variance from the City Engineer.
 Variances approved to legalize existing structures may be granted, but shall include clauses noting that it is a one-time variance and that the City retains the right to fully use the entire width of the easement without being liable for impacts to the encroaching structure or feature should it be needed to operate or maintain the public infrastructure.